mgechev/blog.mgechev.com/content/post/2017-11-11-faster-angular-applications-onpush-change-detection-immutable-part-1.md

 });
 ```

-This simply sets the "inputs".
-Finally we have:
+This simply sets the "inputs."
+Finally, we have:

 ```ts
 if (shouldRun) {